-Long-term frequent and severe defoliation without adequate recovery between grazing events and lack of fire cause a shift across an ecological threshold to the Increased Bare Ground State.
+Long-term, frequent, and severe defoliation without adequate recovery and lack of fire cause a shift across an ecological threshold to the Increased Bare Ground State.
 Erosion and loss of organic matter along with invasion of introduced plants and noxious weeds are resource concerns.